TheBouns/ExpressSql/readme.md

 ## What is inside ?
 There is more than 200 lines about endpoints using  CRUD(get,post,put,delete).
+I used diverse querys to add Tables to a database.
 ```js
 app.get("/users",(req,res)=>{
     let sql= 'CREATE TABLE users(id int AUTO_INCREMENT, user_name VARCHAR(45), user_email VARCHAR(45), PRIMARY KEY (id))'